rppicomidi/usb_midi_host/README.md

 Hopefully, the `pico-sdk` will someday do all of this for you.

 ### Building the `usb_midi_host` Library in Your Project
+See the example code for integrating the native USB MIDI Host class driver with your code.
+Do not integrate the usb_midi_host library in your C-code.

+THE FOLLOWING INFORMATION IS DEPRECATED
 The `CMakeLists.txt` file contains two `INTERFACE` libraries.
 If this driver is your only application USB host driver external to the TinyUSB stack, you should install this driver by